 Your Pharmacy Benefits

 What is a formulary?
 It’s a list of drugs that can help you save money.
 We choose drugs for it that are safe and cost effective — they’re the drugs your health benefits or insurance plan prefers that you use.
 So when your doctor prescribes one of these drugs, it can help you control the cost of health care.
 Or lower the costs you pay out of pocket.
 The formulary includes both generic and brand-name drugs.
 Each drug is approved by the U.S. Food and Drug Administration (FDA).
-Any changes are based on the latest medical findings, as well as information from the FDA and drugmakers.
-You’re not limited to using formulary drugs.
-But you may save when you do.
-So talk with your doctor to see if one might be right for you.
-There are two ways to learn more about the formulary:
+Any changes are based on the latest medical findings, as well as information from the FDA and drug makers.
+Talk with your doctor to see if one might be right for you.
+Access this pharmacy information and other helpful links below:

 Skip the pharmacy line, and get your medicine by mail